anseki/readline-sync/README.md

 currentDefaultOptions = readlineSync.setDefaultOptions([newDefaultOptions])
 ```

-Change the [Default Options](#options) to properties of `newDefaultOptions` Object
+Change the [Default Options](#options) to the values of properties of `newDefaultOptions` Object.
 All it takes is to specify options that you want change, because unspecified options are not updated.

 ## Options

 An `options` Object can be specified to the methods to control the behavior of readlineSync.
-The options that were not specified are got from the Default Options.
+The options that were not specified to the methods are got from the Default Options.
 You can change the Default Options by [`setDefaultOptions`](#setdefaultoptions) method anytime, and it is kept until a current process is exited.
 Specify the options that are often used to the Default Options, and specify temporary options to the methods.

 For example: